 Eligibility for MBA in Australia

 Looking for the eligibility to study MBA in Asutralia?
 To apply for an MBA in Australia, applicants must take a look at the eligibility requirements of the designated college/ university before applying for admission.
-As most colleges/ universities have slightly different eligibility criteria, look at the following most generally accepted criteria for admission to MBA colleges in Australia:
+As most colleges/ universities have slightly different eligibility criteria, look at the following MBA in Australia requirements for admission to top MBA colleges in Australia:

-- Professional Work-experience: To be eligible, most MBA colleges in Australia require prior professional work experience of minimum one or more years.
+- Professional Work Experience: To be eligible, most colleges require prior professional work experience of a minimum of one or more years.

-- Good GMAT/GRE score: Universities, institutes, business schools in Australia require a good score in GMAT/ GRE.
+- Good GMAT/GRE score: Universities, institutes, and business schools in Australia require a good score in GMAT/ GRE.
 Applicants have to send the scores (GMAT/GRE) directly from the testing service organization by using the codes given on the official website of the designated college/ university or as specified by the institution.
 (You can pursue an MBA in Australia without GMAT requirement, making it more accessible for a wider range of students.)

 - English Proficiency: Applicants must be able to speak and understand fluently in the English language.
 To submit proof of English language proficiency, applicants must demonstrate their proficiency by submitting scores from one of the following: